kazumJ05/FloatingPanel/README.md

 # FloatingPanel

-# add content for git add and commit
+# Add Comment for gitHub

 FloatingPanel is a simple and easy-to-use UI component designed for a user interface featured in Apple Maps, Shortcuts and Stocks app.
 The user interface displays related content and utilities alongside the main content.